carolrosa/carolrosa/README.md

 ------------

 🔭 QA at ADP Brazil Labs. <br>
-🌱 Studying Software Quality Engineering and Full Stack Java Development at EBAC {British School of Creative Arts and Technology}. <br>
+🌱 Studying Software Quality Engineering at EBAC {British School of Creative Arts and Technology}. <br>
 ⚡ Lifelong learner. <br>

 📫 How to reach me: https://www.linkedin.com/in/carolinegrosa/